 Our location in East Dubuque allows us to sell more of our ammonia during application seasons, as opposed to the off-peak fill season, because our customers in the Mid Corn Belt typically experience two application seasons for ammonia every year, one in the spring and one in the fall.
 Customers are typically willing to pay premium prices for our nitrogen products during application seasons, so we seek to maximize sales during these peak periods.
 We believe that the location of our facility allows us to respond more quickly to our customers’ needs and to capture more sales during the short application seasons than other producers outside of our market area.
 In contrast, transportation constraints may cause our competitors to miss the short, weather-dependent application season sales window.

-Ammonia: Ammonia: At our East Dubuque facility, we produce ammonia, the simplest form of nitrogen fertilizer and the feedstock for the production of other nitrogen fertilizers.
-Our ammonia processing unit has a current rated capacity of 830 tons per day.
-We have commenced an expansion project to increase ammonia production to approximately 1,022 tons per day.
+Ammonia: At our East Dubuque Facility, we produce ammonia, the simplest form of nitrogen fertilizer and the feedstock for the production of other nitrogen fertilizers.
+Our ammonia processing unit has a current rated capacity of 830 tons per day, and we expect to complete an expansion project to increase ammonia production to approximately 1,020 tons per day by the end of 2013.
 Our ammonia product storage consists of two 20,000 ton tanks at our facility and 15,000 tons of leased storage in Niota, Illinois.
-As part of our expansion project, we will be adding an additional 20,000 tons of on-site ammonia storage.
+As part of our expansion project, we are adding an additional 20,000 tons of on-site ammonia storage.
 Ammonia is used in the production of all products produced at our facility, except CO2.